 Contact Us with New Information

-The IFAR databases are living documents that will be updated on a regular basis.
+The IFAR Catalogues Raisonnés Database is a living document that will be updated on a regular basis.
 There are inevitable lacunae.
 We would like to know of additional published catalogues as well as projects underway.
 BUT, please let us know about them in the format in which we are set up to accept and review new information.
-Please click "Tell Us about Catalogues Raisonnés" on the menu bar on the right side of the Catalogue Raisonné database homepage.
-This brings up a "contact" page with "data fields" for you to enter information about either a published catalogue or one in progress.
-Please be as specific and accurate as possible.
-If you are working on either a new catalogue raisonné or a supplement, you should request an electronic questionnaire that we designed specifically to elicit the information needed for the database.
-The questionnaire was sent initially to more than 200 people whom we believed were working on new catalogues and we continue to solicit information.
+Please click "Tell Us about Catalogues Raisonnés" on the menu bar on the right side of the Catalogues Raisonnés Database homepage.
+Please send an email to the address on the contact page to request IFAR's Catalogue Raisonné Questionnaire.

-For more information about catalogues raisonnés on prints and printmakers, please consult the Print Council of America's comprehensive Index to Print Catalogues Raisonné at: www.printcouncil.org/search.html.
-In addition, many listings within the inventories published by the Bibliothèque nationale, Paris, are virtually the equivalent of catalogues raisonnés on some printmakers; see, for example, Roger-Armand Weigert and Maxime Préaud, Inventaire du fonds français, graveurs du XVIIe siècle and Jean Laran et al., Inventaire du fonds français après 1800 (Paris: Bibliothèque Nationale, 15 vols., 1930-ongoing).
-Individual volumes within the Illustrated Bartsch series (New York and Norwalk, CT: Abaris Books, 96 vols., 1978-ongoing) should also be consulted for prints; those volumes published to date for individual artists or groups of artists are not currently listedin the IFAR database.
-As of 2007, some 50,000 images from the Illustrated Bartsch are also available electronically on ARTstor (www.artstor.org).
+For more information about catalogues raisonnés on prints and printmakers, please consult the Print Council of America's comprehensive Index to Print Catalogues Raisonnés at: www.printcouncil.org/search.html.
+In addition, many listings within the inventories published by the Bibliothèque nationale, Paris, are virtually the equivalent of catalogues raisonnés on some printmakers; see, for example, Roger-Armand Weigert and Maxime Préaud, Inventaire du fonds français, graveurs du XVIIe siècle and Jean Laran et al., Inventaire du fonds français après 1800 (Paris: Bibliothèque nationale, 15 vols., 1930-ongoing).
+Individual volumes within the Illustrated Bartsch series (New York and Norwalk, CT: Abaris Books, 96 vols., 1978-ongoing) should also be consulted for prints; those volumes published to date for individual artists or groups of artists are not currently listed in the IFAR database.

 For general information about catalogues raisonnés, please visit the Website of the Catalogue Raisonné Scholars Association: www.catalogueraisonne.org.